MaggieAppleton/arbour/README.md

 ## Who is this for?

 People who know at least a little about web development.
-It's built with core web technologies: HTML, CSS, and JavaScript, so it helps to know these.
 Ideally you know more than a little, but others can Google/ChatGPT their way through unfamiliar steps in the process.
+It's built with core web technologies: HTML, CSS, JavaScript, and Markdown.
+If you want to edit or customise your Arbour setup, you'll need to learn some basics.

-You'll need to know how to clone a Git repo, npm install the project, edit HTML and markdown files in a text editor, and deploy your garden somewhere like Netlify or Vercel.
+At the very least, you'll need to know how to clone a Git repo, `npm install` or `yarn install` the project, edit HTML and markdown files in a text editor, and deploy your garden somewhere like Netlify or Vercel.

+This requires knowing how to use the command line, having git and npm installed on your machine, and using a text editor like VS Code.